ratanvarghese-crates/radnelac/README.md

 ## Automated Test Results

-Automated tests are run regularly-ish (?) and the results are available on [radnelac.org](https://radnelac.org).
+Automated tests are run daily and the results are available on [radnelac.org](https://radnelac.org).

 | Features    | Results                                              | Coverage |
 |-------------|------------------------------------------------------|----------|